morningspace/kubeassert/docs/writing-custom-assertion.md

 ## Writing Custom Assertion

-The out of box assertions provided by Kube Assert can support most scenarios in your day to day work.
+The out of box assertions provided by KubeAssert can support most scenarios in your day to day work.
 However, it is also possible that these assertions can not fullfil your requirement when you have some advanced cases.

-Kube Assert supports custom assertion, where you can write your own assertion, then have Kube Assert load and execute it.
+KubeAssert supports custom assertion, where you can write your own assertion, then have KubeAssert load and execute it.

 As an example, let's write an assertion to verify if your `kubeconfig` includes a cluster where the cluster name is specified as an argument when run the assertion from the command line.

 ### Create a Shell Script File

-Let's create a shell script file called `custom-assertions.sh` and put it into `$HOME/.kube-assert` directory.
-This is where Kube Assert loads the custom assertions.
-Each time when Kube Assert is started, it will find all `.sh` files in this directory and load them as custom assertions.
+Let's create a shell script file called `custom-assertions.sh` and put it into `$HOME/.kubeassert` directory.
+This is where KubeAssert loads the custom assertions.
+Each time when KubeAssert is started, it will find all `.sh` files in this directory and load them as custom assertions.

 The file can include multiple assertions.
 Each assertion is implemented as a shell function.
 In our case, we only have one assertion, which is the function `cluster` and right now the function body is empty:
 ```shell